kammitama5/kammitama5.github.io/_posts/2021-11-16-Tuesday-November-16th.md

 - "Lebesgue Integration on Euclidean Space" by F. Jones
 - "Function Theory of One Complex Variable" by R. Greene and S. Krantz
 - "Commutative Algebra: With a View Toward Algebraic Geometry" by D. Eisenbud
+- "Introduction to Commutative Algebra" by Atiyah and MacDonald
+- "Elementary Number Theory" by U. Dudley

 ## Papers
 - I'm not that great at keeping track right now, but I do have a github repo with these.